 Bacterial and Fungal infections

-When your nails spilt which is likely it exposes a gap between the nail and nail bed, this warm environment is perfect for bacteria and fungi growth. constant use of acrylics prevents makes treatment difficult. due to repeated infections.
+When your nails are spilt which is likely it exposes a gap between the nail and nail bed, this warm environment is perfect for bacteria and fungi growth. constant use of acrylics prevents makes treatment difficult. due to repeated infections.
 These infections are not restricted to the wearer but are easily transmitted to others.
-This why some hospitals prevent employees from wear artificial nails, evidence has shown a nurse transmitted infection from acrylic lead to several infant deaths.
-Acrylic nails also promote the growth of subungual (beneath a fingernail or toenail) growth of gram-negative bacilli and yeast.
+This is why some hospitals prevent employees from wearing artificial nails.
+There is evidence that a nurse wearing acrylic nails led to several infant deaths from a transmitted infection

 Use of Dangerous chemicals

-The chemicals used to apply acrylic nails are unhealthy, contain resins and formaldehyde which are linked to cancer.
+The chemicals used to apply acrylic nails are unhealthy, they may contain resins and formaldehyde that have been linked to cancer.
 In addition, Long term exposure to these chemicals can lead to the destruction of the nail matrix.

 In some women, acrylic nails cause contact dermatitis as well as long term allergies.
 These result in inflammation and thinning of the nail beds with healing lasting up to a year.

 Even when applied correctly acrylics inhibit nail growth, because your nails need to be filed down for the acrylics to adhere properly to your nails.
 The removal process requires your nails to be soaked in acetone which also affects their growth.